 How has the pandemic disrupted religious observances?

 In some cases, religious gatherings have proven to be hotbeds for outbreaks.
-Half of South Korea’s cases can be traced back to a meeting of the Shincheonji Church of Jesus, a Christian denomination.
-In Malaysia’s capital, Kuala Lumpur, several hundred Muslims who attended a mosque service contracted the virus, and in Washington, DC, a rector tested positive for the virus after performing communion at an Episcopalian church with more than five hundred congregants, all of whom were asked to self-quarantine for two weeks.
+Half of South Korea’s cases can be traced back to a meeting of the Shincheonji Church of Jesus, a secretive doomsday group many Korean Christians consider to be a cult.* In Malaysia’s capital, Kuala Lumpur, several hundred Muslims who attended a mosque service contracted the virus, and in Washington, DC, a rector tested positive for the virus after performing communion at an Episcopalian church with more than five hundred congregants, all of whom were asked to self-quarantine for two weeks.

 Many religious authorities are closing places of worship or limiting public gatherings.
 In an extraordinary gesture in February, Saudi Arabia banned foreign arrivals and halted visits to Mecca and Medina for umrah, a religious pilgrimage that Muslims can undertake at any time of year.
 Riyadh also briefly shuttered the Great Mosque in Mecca and the Prophet’s Mosque in Medina for disinfection.
 Many mosques have canceled Friday services, and calls to prayer in countries such as Kuwait and Malaysia have been altered to tell people to pray from home.
 Buddhist New Year celebrations, which often bring thousands of people together for public water fights and other events, have been canceled across South Asia.